wikid24/ffxiv_mmd_tools_helper/README.md

 - **Bulk Apply** will apply the the rigid body's settings you change EXACTLY the same for all selected rigids.

-- **Bone Chain** and **All Bone Chains** will apply a 'gradient' so of the selected rigid bodies, the highest bone parent's rigid body  will get that (minimum) value, and lowest bone child's rigid body will get that (maximum) value.
+- **Bone Chain** and **All Bone Chains** will apply a 'gradient' so of the selected rigid bodies, the highest bone parent's rigid body  will get that (starting) value, and lowest bone child's rigid body will get that (ending) value.

 Perhaps maybe a visual explanation is better for the differences between each tool: